Medically reviewed on June 26, 2018

 Before taking this medicine

 Promethazine should not be used in a child younger than 2 years old.
 Promethazine can cause severe breathing problems or death in a child younger than 2.
-Carefully follow your doctor's instructions when giving this medicine to a child of any age.
+Carefully follow your doctor's instructions when giving promethazine to a child of any age.

 You should not use this medicine if you are allergic to promethazine or to similar medicines such as chlorpromazine, fluphenazine, mesoridazine, perphenazine, prochlorperazine, thioridazine, or trifluperazine.